jyu2100/regex_seq_search/README.md

     - **Design**
         - Keep track of an absolute offset for the current chunk.
         - Convert relative positions to absolute positions inside TSeq_sequence.

 ---

+## Notes
+- At first, I tried reading the file line by line, thinking that would keep memory usage low since the whole file wouldn’t be loaded at once.
+But when I tested with a large XML file, I noticed memory usage was still pretty high.
+During debugging, I found that the value of the TSeq_sequence element was stored on a single line rather than being split across multiple lines.
+To address this, I switched to reading the file in fixed-size chunks using file.read(chunk_size), which lowered memory usage and improved processing speed.
+-

+---